microsoft/bedrock-cli/technical-docs/designs/infra/managed-identity.md

 #### Unit Tests

-Cobalt Test Fixtures includes a library that simplifies writing unit terraform tests against templates.
+Terratest Abstraction Test Fixtures includes a library that simplifies writing unit terraform tests against templates.
 It extracts out pieces of this process and provides a static validation for a json sample output per module.
 For this, we require Unit Tests for the following modules:

 - AKS
 - Key Vault